mondoohq/mondoo-operator/docs/deployment-configurations.md

 Mondoo client can be configured to run security policies against kubernetes objects in all  namespaces or a specific namespace.
 This can be acheived by altering the inventory in the MondooAuditConfig CRD.

+>By default mondoo client is configured to run policies against objects in all namespaces.

 # Example Config

 To run mondoo policies against kubernetes objects in the example namespace the following configuration can be used.